sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 3.0.1 =
+Fixed so users get alerted of they don't enter a username before clicking the OTC button on the login page.

+= 3.0 =
+Major changes.
+See changelog for more info.

 = 2.1 =
 A few bugs fixed and changed how the plugin behaves when a wrong code was entered.